ibm-cloud-docs/satellite/config-clusters.md

    * The **Writer** service role in {{site.data.keyword.cloud_notm}} IAM to the **Kubernetes Service** clusters that you want to watch resources for.

 To review resources in {{site.data.keyword.satelliteshort}} Config:
 1. Review the [watchkeeper collection methods](https://github.com/razee-io/WatchKeeper#collection-methods){: external} to decide how to set up watchkeeping for your resources.
-Common use cases include:
+Common use cases include,

    * **Watch all of the resources that my {{site.data.keyword.satelliteshort}} subscription creates**.
       1. [Add a configmap](https://github.com/razee-io/WatchKeeper#watch-by-resource){: external} to the YAML file of your {{site.data.keyword.satelliteshort}} configuration version.
       2. In the `metadata.namespace` field of the configmap, set the value to `razeedeploy`.
       3. In the `data` section of the configmap, add all of the resources that you want {{site.data.keyword.satelliteshort}} Config to watch.
       4. Subscribe your clusters to this version from the [console](#create-satconfig-ui) or [CLI](#create-satconfig-cli).

    * **Watch a particular resource in my {{site.data.keyword.satelliteshort}} Config version**.
       1. In the `metadata.labels` field of the Kubernetes resource in your {{site.data.keyword.satelliteshort}} Config version, set the value to `razee/watch-resource=lite`.
       2. Subscribe your clusters to this version from the [console](#create-satconfig-ui) or [CLI](#create-satconfig-cli).

    * **Watch a particular resource that I label in my cluster**.
       1. [Access your {{site.data.keyword.satelliteshort}} cluster](/docs/openshift?topic=openshift-access_cluster#access_cluster_sat).
       2. Individually label the resource that you want {{site.data.keyword.satelliteshort}} Config to watch.
 For example, the following command watches a deployment that is called `nginx`.

          ```
          kubectl label deployment nginx razee/watch-resource=lite
          ```
          {: pre}

 2. After you enable watchkeeping for a resource, wait about an hour for the resources to display.
 3. Review the resources from {{site.data.keyword.satelliteshort}} Config.
    *  **From the console**: You can review resources in several areas in the console as follows.